alpha-yadav/DSA/readme.md

 Remember to be patient and persistent.
 Learning algorithms takes time and effort.
 Focus on understanding the underlying concepts, practice consistently, and don't be afraid to seek help when you're stuck.
 Good luck!

+#  A sample algorithmic problem
+Here are a few algorithmic problems of varying difficulty, with explanations:

+**Problem 1: Two Sum (Easy)**

+**Problem Statement:** Given an array of integers `nums` and an integer `target`, return *indices of the two numbers such that they add up to `target`*.

+You may assume that each input would have **exactly one solution**, and you may not use the *same* element twice.

+You can return the answer in any order.

+**Example:**

+`Input: nums = [2,7,11,15], target = 9`
+`Output: [0,1]`
+`Explanation: Because nums[0] + nums[1] == 9, we return [0, 1].`

+**Solution Approach:**  A common approach uses a hash table (dictionary in Python) to store numbers and their indices.
+Iterate through the array, and for each number, check if the complement (`target - number`) exists in the hash table.
+If it does, you've found your pair.
+If not, add the current number and its index to the hash table.

+**Problem 2: Reverse a Linked List (Medium)**

+**Problem Statement:** Reverse a singly linked list.

+**Example:**

+`Input: 1->2->3->4->5->NULL`
+`Output: 5->4->3->2->1->NULL`

+**Solution Approach:**  This problem can be solved iteratively or recursively.
+The iterative approach involves keeping track of three pointers: the current node, the previous node, and the next node.
+You iterate through the list, reversing the links between nodes.
+The recursive approach involves recursively reversing the rest of the list and then linking the current node to the end of the reversed sublist.

+**Problem 3:  Longest Palindromic Substring (Medium/Hard)**

+**Problem Statement:** Given a string `s`, find the longest palindromic substring in `s`.

+**Example:**

+`Input: s = "babad"`
+`Output: "bab" or "aba"`
+`Explanation: "bab" or "aba" are both valid answers.`

+**Solution Approach:**  Several approaches exist, including:

+* **Expanding Around Center:**  Iterate through each character (and between each pair of characters) as a potential center of a palindrome.
+Expand outwards checking for symmetry.
+* **Dynamic Programming:** Create a table to store whether substrings are palindromes.
+Build the table bottom-up.

+**Choosing a Problem to Solve:**

+The best problem for you depends on your current skill level.
+If you're new to algorithms, start with "Two Sum."
+If you're more comfortable, try "Reverse a Linked List," and if you're looking for a challenge, try "Longest Palindromic Substring."
+Remember to try to solve the problem yourself before looking up solutions – that's the best way to learn!